-In the past, I recommended chlorella as a toxin binder to help relieve herx reactions in people who are using my protocols or are taking antimicrobial agents.
-Most people found that the algae helped improve the herx reaction symptoms, but some people had negative reactions to chlorella, and for awhile I could not figure out why.
-So I started to do more research into chlorella to try to discover why some of my clients were having negative reactions to chlorella.
+In the past, I recommended chlorella as a toxin binder to help relieve herx reactions in people using my protocols or taking antimicrobial agents.
+Most people found that the algae helped improve the herx reaction symptoms, but some people had adverse reactions to chlorella, and for awhile I could not figure out why.
+I started to do more research into chlorella to try to discover why some of my clients were having adverse reactions to chlorella.
 Was it from detox?
 Was it an allergy to chlorella?
 Or was it something more sinister?

 What Is Chlorella/Spirulina and Why Is It Recommended to Improve Your Health?

-Chlorella is a genus of single-cell algae that grow in fresh water and was originally grown in mass quantities in the 50’s and 60’s as a potential food source.
-It was later discovered that chlorella’s cell walls were not broken down and assimilated by the human digestive system very well, so the nutrient content was considered to be worthless.
+Chlorella is a genus of single-cell algae that grows in fresh water and was initially grown in mass quantities in the 50’s and 60’s as a potential food source.
+It was later discovered that chlorella’s cell walls were not completely broken down and assimilated by the human digestive system, so the nutrient content was considered worthless.
 Later, methods were developed so that our digestive system absorbs the nutrients better by breaking the cell wall (pressure, steam, and mechanical.)1 2

-Here are the ways chlorella might be able to improve your health:3 4 5 6 7 8 9
+Here are the ways chlorella might improve your health:3 4 5 6 7 8 9

-• Chlorella is high in protein, omega 3 fatty acid (ALA), a source of saturated fats, antioxidants, vitamins, and contains all of the essential amino acids.
+• Chlorella is high in protein, omega-3 fatty acid (ALA), a source of saturated fats, antioxidants, vitamins, and all essential amino acids.

-• Chlorella weakly binds to some metals (mostly mercury, hexavalent chromium, arsenic, lead, and cadmium) in the gut eliminating some amounts of them and redistributing others.
+• Chlorella weakly binds to some metals (mainly mercury, hexavalent chromium, arsenic, lead, and cadmium) in the gut, eliminating some amounts and redistributing others.

-• Chlorella also reduces the neurotoxin dioxin load (binds to it in the gastrointestinal tract to eliminate it) and seems to be one of the only available nutritional routes of doing so.
+• Chlorella also reduces the neurotoxin dioxin load (binds to it in the gastrointestinal tract to eliminate it).
+It seems to be one of the only available nutritional routes.

 • Chlorella may also reduce Bisphenol-A accumulation in the body and support healthy estrogen metabolism (in vitro studies).